 Use another Exchange

-If Coinbase fees are too expensive for you, you can always use another exchange such as Binance or The Pit.
+If Coinbase fees are too expensive for you, you can always use another exchange such as Binance or FTX Exchange.
 These exchanges offer more competitive withdraw rates and also have more types of cryptocurrency options.
 To find out more about the best Cryptocurrency Exchanges in our Guide.